 This indoor game is perfect for intelligent breeds and lends itself very well to clicker training.

 You don’t need a full-blown agility course at home to have fun with your dog.
 Just a few pieces of agility equipment and enough outside space for your dog to run and jump will suffice.
-Check out our detailed article to find out more about how you can get involved in dog agility.
-[Jason: insert link to article on dog agility here.]
+Here’s an at-home agility kit you can get and take with you to practice anywhere.

 Three Cup Game